-Amounts capitalised as network assets include indirect costs associated with the engineering department and an element of corporate overhead costs.
+Amounts capitalised as network assets include indirect costs associated with corporate overhead costs.
 The costs are capitalised based on management's assessment of the costs incurred that are directly attributable to the capital work performed.

-A key audit matter has been identified in respect of the key assumptions related to the capitalisation of engineering indirect costs and corporate overheads.
+A key audit matter has been identified in respect of the key assumptions related to the capitalisation of corporate overheads.